Guidance for site managers

 Bird monitoring

-Monitoring of bird populations and surveillance for numbers of dead birds may continue where this can be done without walking through areas where birds are feeding, resting or breeding or causing unnecessary stress on the birds.
-When HPAI is circulating widely within bird populations
+Monitoring of bird populations and surveillance for numbers of dead birds may continue when avian influenza is present, provided this can be done without walking through areas where birds are feeding, resting or breeding or causing unnecessary stress on the birds.
+When HPAI is circulating widely within bird populations:

 - Surveyors should not enter breeding bird colonies where they have to walk between nests.
 Try to keep at least 200m from colonies of ground nesting birds and 50m from burrow nesting and cliff nesting birds.